-Q. How frequently do you attend church? n=459 (Those who identify with Christianity)
+Q. How frequently do you attend church? n=459

 Australians value the Church and Christian organisations for their work with those in need.

 Value for the work of the Church and Christian organisations

 Australians most value (extremely or somewhat) the work of the church and Christian organisations for the following: